tylim88/Efficient-Typescript-Mororepo/README.md

 2. Vitest: Easier to configure and featuring a very fast watch mode compared to Jest, with an API similar to Jest for those familiar with the library.

-3. SWC: A lightning-fast JS/TS compiler written in Rust.
-It can run TS scripts out of the box, unlike Babel.

-4. GitHub Actions: A clean and easy-to-use UI for automating tasks, hosted by the same company as your code for faster performance.
+3. GitHub Actions: A clean and easy-to-use UI for automating tasks, hosted by the same company as your code for faster performance.

-5. React: While not the best UI library, React has excellent TypeScript support and a large community with plenty of resources.
+4. React: While not the best UI library, React has excellent TypeScript support and a large community with plenty of resources.

-6. Mantine: A well-designed React UI library with a modern API and great documentation, offering a wide range of components and useful hooks.
+5. Mantine: A well-designed React UI library with a modern API and great documentation, offering a wide range of components and useful hooks.
 Highly recommended.

-7. Zustand: A simple and easy-to-use state management library.
+6. Zustand: A simple and easy-to-use state management library.

-8. Emotion: The technology behind Mantine, with a similar API to styled-components.
+7. Emotion: The technology behind Mantine, with a similar API to styled-components.

-9. PostgreSQL: A reliable, free, and open-source SQL database, widely considered one of the best and working well with Prisma.
+8. PostgreSQL: A reliable, free, and open-source SQL database, widely considered one of the best and working well with Prisma.
 It is important to use a database supported by Prisma to ensure type safety.

-10. tRPC: If you use Zod, tRPC is a natural choice for your server and client.
+9. tRPC: If you use Zod, tRPC is a natural choice for your server and client.
 It also works well in monorepos, although it is not as flexible as other client and server technologies when it comes to integration with different repository structures.

 ## Reusing Configuration